 Volume is a function of the diameter and height of the cup.
 Cups are often designed to telescope which allows precise adjustment of the cup and fill volume.
 The schematic is of a single channel filler.
 Cup fillers are often integrated on rotary machines allowing high speed (400cpm or faster) filling.

-Weight filling equipment is the most precise way of filling dry products since it will not be affected by variations in product density.
-Even so, there are some tricks to getting precise fills with filling equipment.
+Weight filling machinery is the most precise way of filling dry products since it will not be affected by variations in product density.
+Even so, there are some tricks to getting precise fills with filling machines.

 When higher speeds or precision are required, a combining scale may fill the bill.
 The combining scale uses feeders, buckets and scales similar to above.
 The difference is that they use multiple, often a dozen or more, feeders, scales and buckets used.

 Let us take a 10 bucket combining scale filling a 10oz product.
 Each bucket will be charged with 2oz of product, as closely as possible.
 Since there will be some variation, especially with irregular products like chicken parts, some buckets might have as much as 2.2oz and others as little as 1.8oz with some right on the money at 2.0oz.

 The scale’s computer will look at all 10 buckets and calculate which 5, will combine most closely to give the desired 10.0oz fill.
 When the container or bag is in position, those 5 buckets will drop their product.
 Combining over and underfilled buckets results in a highly precise final fill.
 Per Yamato, a large builder of combining scales, selecting 5 buckets out of 10 provides 252 possible weight combinations.

 Some combining scales are arrayed with the individual scales side by side.
 This works well when there are a few scales but when there are more than 4 or 6 scales, they can be too far from the discharge chute, slowing cycle times.
 Many combining scales are arranged in a circular pattern for this reason.
 (See illustration)